 We’ve all been advised to take vitamin supplements from a young age, but are they really that good at making our health condition better?
-The billion-dollar industry is popular among health enthusiasts.
+The billion dollar industry is popular among the health enthusiasts.
 Claims to provide wonders to the human body as they are consumed, many resorted to the said pills.
-For long-term health goodness, the National Institutes Of Health stated that one-third of all Americans rely on these nourishment pills for an easier gateway.
+For long term health goodness, the National Institutes Of Health stated that one-third of all Americans rely on these nourishment pills for an easier gateway.

 Taking Supplements Can Improve Our Health

 The thing is, it does not really help anything.
-Multiple types of research have been conducted about these supplements and concluded into the same hypothesis: supplements do not actually improve our health, nor do they contribute or play a large role in enhancing our well-being.
-Despite that, the question remains: why are we still including them in our diet anyway?
+Multiple researches have been conducted about these supplements and concluded into the same hypothesis: supplements do not actually improve our health, nor do they contribute or play a large role in enhancing our well-being.
+Despite that, the question remains: why are we still including them into our diet anyway?
 This leads to our second point.

 The Linus Pauling Effect

 Have you heard about a statement suggesting the capability of Vitamin C can alleviate the common cold?
 This description is from the founding father of molecular biology, Linus Pauling, through his publication of a widely influential book in 1970.
 It is believable when it comes from a big name who won the Nobel Prize in chemistry in 1954.
 Since then, it has duped Americans into taking Vitamin C and quadrupled the sales of the supplements.
 It does not stop there, as Pauling deduced that the vitamins could treat pretty much any kind of diseases, such as minor illness like the flu, or even the most chronic condition like cancer.
 Claims like these created by him were featured in a Time magazine article dated back in 1992, which the writer who is a health reporter, recorded it to be the year’s bestseller.
 Thus, the propagation of such information affected the boom in the supplement industry.
 You could say the man of molecular biology is responsible for the supplement craze.